 Justine Vandergrift’s clear, rich voice and finely-tuned song-craft bespeak an affinity with the likes of Patty Griffin, Bonnie Raitt, and Sarah Harmer, but her own brand of country soul has deeper roots than that, ones that dig into the hymns and folk songs of her central Alberta youth.
-Her three studio releases reveal a rare and irresistible knack for melody, and her recent live off the floor album Sailor represents a deepening of that artistry.
+Her three studio releases reveal a rare and irresistible knack for melody, and her recent release 'Stay' represents a deepening of that artistry.
 Justine is like the old hymns she grew up with – even if you can’t quite put your finger on what makes them genuine and authentic, they are undeniably so.

 "Justine Vandergrift is an emerging artist with that most precious and rare gift - an original voice.
 It's hard to capture such things in words but hearing is believing. ". -Stephen Fearing